Rock-Village.com

 One of my (Anne's) 3 roommates from college lives in Virginia, but was going to be in Maine at the same time that I was for Mom's follow-up appointment.
 So I stayed over and was able to meet Rachel and Missy.
 (The 4th roommate couldn't join us.)
 Rachel had her two children, Galen and Daisy, along for the ride.
 We met at the DeLorme store on the Yarmouth / Freeport border.
 They have a giant globe that they call 'Eartha'.
 It is huge.
 Unfortunately, the North Pole is at the top, so that part at eye level is the more water filled southern hemisphere.
 I was able to buy a couple of DeLorme's spectacular gazetteer map books while we were there.
 (DeLorme has since become part of Garmin.)

-Anne in front of Eartha
+Anne standing in front of the giant Eartha globe inside the DeLorme building

 Rachel Missy Anne Daisy Galen